Effective Date: July 1, 2025

 Purpose

-Mercer University is committed to compliance with the Family and Medical Leave Act of 1993 (FMLA).
-The purpose of this policy is to provide employees with a basic understanding of their rights and obligations under the FMLA.
+The purpose of this policy is to provide employees with a basic understanding of their rights and obligations under the Family and Medical Leave Act (FMLA).

 Scope